AePS PF Balance Check: A Step-by-Step Guide for Beginners

 Contacting Your Bank or EPFO for Help

-• For PF Account Queries: If your question is about your PF balance, contributions, or any other PF account-related matter, you should contact the Employees’ Provident Fund Organisation (EPFO).
+For PF Account Queries: If your question is about your PF balance, contributions, or any other PF account-related matter, you should contact the Employees’ Provident Fund Organisation (EPFO).
 You can find their official helpline numbers and website on their government portal.

 Other Ways to Check Your PF Balance

 While AePS offers a convenient way to check your PF balance, there are other official methods available as well.
+These alternatives provide flexibility based on your preference and access to technology.

 Using the Official EPFO Website

-You can easily check your PF balance online through the official EPFO website.
 You will need your Universal Account Number (UAN) and a password to log in to the ‘Member Passbook’ section.
-This portal provides a detailed statement of your contributions.
+This portal offers a comprehensive view of your PF history.

 Checking with the UMANG App

-The UMANG (Unified Mobile Application for New-age Governance) app is a single platform for accessing many government services, including EPFO services.
-After downloading the app and registering, you can view your PF passbook and balance by entering your UAN and receiving a One-Time Password (OTP) on your registered mobile number.
+After downloading the app and registering, you can view your PF passbook and balance.
+You will need to enter your UAN and receive a One-Time Password (OTP) on your registered mobile number for verification.

 Receiving Your Balance via SMS

-EPFO also offers an SMS service.
 If your UAN is activated and your mobile number is registered with EPFO, you can send an SMS to a specific number to get your balance.
 For example, you can send “EPFOHO UAN ENG” to 7738299899 to receive your balance in English.

 FAQs

-What should I do if my Aadhaar is not linked to my bank account when using AePS?
+Can I check my PF balance with AePS if my Aadhaar is not linked to my bank account?

 You May Also Like